jon65/my_automation_scripts/calander_time_block/README.md

     python create_event.py "Quick Sync" 0.5
     ```

-o make a Python script globally accessible on macOS, you can follow these steps:
+To make a Python script globally accessible on macOS, you can follow these steps:

-1. Create Your Python Script:
-Write your Python script and save it with a .py extension.
-For example, let's say your script is named my_script.py.

 2. Make the Script Executable:
 Open Terminal and navigate to the directory where your script is located.
 Run the following command to make your script executable: